computationalgeography/lue/document/luepy/case_study/raster.rst

 A raster is a discretization of a value within a spatial extent.
 This value does not change through time.
 The next sections describe how a single raster can be captured by the LUE conceptual data model.
-The result is capable of capturing many rasters (for multiple items).
+The result is capable of capturing multiple rasters for multiple items.

 time domain